What is Pay Per Click Advertising (PPC)?

 As with any technical marketing campaign, PPC has specific terminology that can be a little confusing for newcomers.
-In order to learn about PPC with confidence, and to avoid being intimidated by unfamiliar terms, it’s a good idea to familiarise yourself with some of the terminology before you start.
+To learn about PPC with confidence, and to avoid being intimidated by unfamiliar terms, it’s a good idea to familiarise yourself with some of the terminologies before you start.
 Then, when you come to set up your own PPC campaign, the process will be much smoother because you’ll already be clued up on everything you need to know.
-Below you’ll find the basic terms that we think all PPC beginners should know, along with jargon-free explanations for each one.
-Knowing these is the first step to building a successful PPC campaign.
+Below, you’ll find the basic terms that we think all PPC beginners should know, along with jargon-free explanations for each one.
+Understanding these is the first step to building a successful PPC campaign.

-Ad Extensions are bits of information you can add on to your standard PPC text ad.
-They include your company address, phone number, more page links and product images.
-Ad extensions are useful for customising your PPC strategy for your business, for example, a shop is more likely to include an address, while an online retailer is more likely to feature images.
+Ad Extensions are bits of information you can add to your standard PPC text ad.
+They include your company address, phone number, more page links, and product images.
+Ad extensions are useful for customising your PPC strategy for your business.
+For example, a shop is more likely to include an address, while an online retailer is more likely to feature images.

-This refers to where your ad displays on a search results page, and is determined by the amount you bid and your quality score.
-There are around 10 paid ads per search results page, with first position being at the top of the first page of search results.
-The better and more popular the advert the more prominent the position will be, which in turn increases the amount of clicks you receive as well as lowering the cost of the advert to you!
+This refers to where your ad displays on a search results page and is determined by the amount you bid and your quality score.
+There are around ten paid ads per search results page, with the first position being at the top of the first page of search results.
+The better and more popular the advert, the more prominent the position will be, which in turn increases the number of clicks you receive and lowers the cost of the advert to you!

-The click through rate (CTR) is a measure of the effectiveness of your PPC campaign, and is determined by dividing the number of clicks received by the number of impressions received.
+The click-through rate (CTR) is a measure of the effectiveness of your PPC campaign and is determined by dividing the number of clicks you receive by the number of impressions.
 CTR is also used to determine the quality score of a keyword.
-By having high CTRs and quality scores, you can achieve a higher ad position at a lower cost.
+With high CTRs and quality scores, you can achieve a higher ad position at a lower cost.

-This is any action that a user undertakes on your site, which you deem to be more valuable than them simply visiting and leaving.
-Often referred to as ‘goals’, conversions include filling in web forms, watching videos, following social network profiles and, of course, making purchases.
+This is an action that a user undertakes on your site, which you deem to be more valuable than them simply visiting and leaving.
+Often referred to as ‘goals’, conversions include filling in web forms, downloading ebooks, watching videos, following social network profiles, and, of course, making purchases.

 The term impression refers to an individual placement of an ad on a page, be it on a search engine or a social networking site.
-An impression is an estimate of the number of people a particular advertisement is reaching, and may be counted in different ways depending upon the way the ad is situated on the page, as well as the number of times the web page where the ad appears is shown.
-Ad reports list the number of total times of impression of the ad, which basically counts the number of times that the ad was served by the search engine when the keywords that the ad is connected to were searched for.
+An impression is an estimate of the number of people a particular advertisement is reaching.
+You can count it in different ways depending upon howthe ad is situated on the page and the number of times the web page where the ad appears is shown.
+Ad reports list the number of impressions of the ad, which basically counts the number of times that the ad was served by the search engine when people searched for keywords related to the ad.

-CPM stands for cost per thousand Impressions (the M is the Roman numeral abbreviation for 1,000.)
-CPM is one of the most common ways of buying digital media.
-You essentially pay for every time your ad loads on a page or in an app.
+CPM stands for cost per thousand Impressions (the M is the Roman numeral abbreviation for 1,000).
+Actually, CPM is one of the most common ways of buying digital media.
+You essentially pay CPM every time your ad loads on a page or in an app.

-CPC stands for cost per click advertising.
-Here the advertiser pays when a click is made on an ad.
+CPC stands for cost-per-click advertising.
+Here the advertiser pays whenever people click on their ad.
 Some advertisers prefer to buy CPC versus CPM because they believe they only pay when someone is interested enough in the message to want more info.

 CPL is short for cost per lead, meaning that the advertiser pays when a lead form is completed and submitted.
-CPL is common in B2B marketing, where it is unlikely that someone will make a purchase immediately.
+Keep in mind that CPL is common in B2B marketing, where it is unlikely that someone will make a purchase immediately.

 CPA or CPS

 Cost per acquisition or cost per sale.
 Here the advertiser pays only if a purchase is made.
-This is relatively low-risk way to buy media because the advertiser only pays when revenue is driven
+This is a relatively low-risk way to buy media because the advertiser only pays when revenue is driven.

-A quality score is a rating of the relevance of your ads, and is higher if you bid on terms that are relevant to your site, as well as if your ads include keywords that are also present on your landing page.
-Higher quality scores result in high ad positions, which encourages advertisers to only include relevant information and avoid spamming.
+A quality score is a rating of the relevance of your ads and is higher if you bid on terms that are relevant to your site.
+Your quality score also increases when you bid on keywords that are present on your landing page.
+Higher quality scores result in high ad positions, encouraging advertisers to only include relevant information and avoid spamming.

 This acronym stands for Return on Ad Spend and is similar to ROI, as it is the revenue generated for each pound you spend on ads.
 It is sometimes used to compare the performance of two different advertising strategies.
-Ensuring that you understand your ROAS can be very important when trying to understand the overall profitability of a given marketing strategy or campaign.
+Understanding your ROAS can be very important when trying to understand the overall profitability of a given marketing strategy or campaign.

 Most advertising platforms employ a bidding strategy for their adverts.
-That means that multiple advertisers will be bidding on a keyword and the ones that is willing to pay the most will have their advert shown.
-Other factors such as the quality of the advert the click through also play a factor in this.
-But it is important to understand that you are in essence entering an automated auction when deploying your budget for adverts.
+That means that multiple advertisers will be bidding on a keyword, and the ones willing to pay the most will have their advert shown.
+Other factors like the quality of the advert and click-through rate also play a factor in this.
+But, it is important to understand that you are, in essence, entering an automated auction when deploying your budget for adverts.

 Using PPC for Search Engines

 To make your PPC campaign as successful as possible, you’ll need to transfer some of your knowledge and understanding about SEO.
 If you don’t currently have an SEO strategy, you’ll need to address that before you make a start on PPC.
-Optimising your site for search engines is a highly effective way of improving traffic, and as it isn’t advertising you don’t need to pay for it.
-A key element of your SEO strategy will be keywords, and you’ll need these for your PPC campaign too, so make sure you’re clear on what they are before you start.
+Optimising your site for search engines is a highly effective way of improving traffic, and as it isn’t advertising, you don’t need to pay for it.
+A key element of your SEO strategy will be keywords, which you’ll need for your PPC campaign, too.
+So make sure you’re clear on what they are before you start.

 Now, have you got your keywords ready?
-Good, because they’re going to be important.
+Good, because they’re going to need them.
 To help you figure out which keywords to target, Adwords has a built-in keyword planner.
-It provides search data, forecasts estimated traffic and even suggests bid amounts.
-Perfect if you’re just getting started on your PPC campaign.
-There are also a number of alternative keyword planners available though.
-In Adwords, there are a few different options for how your ads are matched up with the search queries users enter.
-Which one you choose will determine who sees your ads, so it’s essential that you choose carefully.
+It provides search data, forecasts estimated traffic, and even suggests bid amounts.
+This is perfect if you’re just getting started on your PPC campaign.
+There are also several alternative keyword planners available, though.
+In Adwords, you have a few different options for how you want your ads matched up with the search queries users enter.
+Which one you choose will determine who sees your ads, so you must choose carefully.

 How It Works

-Adwords has a relatively user-friendly format, and when you create an account you’ll be guided through the process of setting up a campaign.
-It’s a good idea to plan in advance what your campaign(s) will be, and what your ad groups will be.
+Adwords has a relatively user-friendly format, and when you create an account, you’ll be guided through the process of setting up a campaign.
+It’s a good idea to plan what your campaign(s) will be, and what your ad groups will be.
 When you create an ad group, you’ll be asked to enter your keywords for that specific group of ads.
 This is where you need to make sure that your ad groups are strategically organised, so that your keywords are 100% relevant.
-In Adwords, there are three different options for matching the keywords in your ads to users’ search queries:
+In Adwords, you have three different options for matching the keywords in your ads to users’ search queries:

-- Phrase match, which targets queries that include a specific phrase or close variations, but always in the same the order as they appear in your ad.
+- Phrase match – targets queries that include a specific phrase or close variations, but always in the same order as they appear in your ad.

-- Exact match, as the name suggests, targets only search terms that are identical to your keyword, but allows for misspellings and plurals.
+- Exact match – as the name suggests, it targets only search terms identical to your keyword but allows for misspellings and plurals.

 Varying your keyword match option is very important, as it allows you to change the specificity of each of your ads.
-While it might be tempting to always choose broad match, which has the widest net, this is not the best strategy for improving your conversion rates.
-This is because you’re likely to be targeting a lot of people who are not intending to buy your product.
-By being more specific about your keywords and who you’re targeting with your ads, you increase the chance that someone who is ready to buy will see your ads.
+While it might be tempting to always choose a broad match, which has the widest net, it is not the best strategy for improving your conversion rates.
+This is because you’re likely to be target many people who are not intending to buy your product.
+By being more specific about your keywords and who you’re targeting with your ads, you increase the chance that someone ready to buy will see your ads.

 When you write your ads, make sure that you include your keywords in a relevant, natural way.
 If you don’t, Google will know.
 You’ll also be asked to enter your campaign budget and how much you’re prepared to pay per click.
 As you might imagine, higher bids mean that your ads will get a better placement.
 Once your ad has been placed, it will be given an ad rank.
-This shows the position of the ad on the page, and is calculated by a number of factors, including the amount you bid for the ad and the ad’s quality score.
-As mentioned previously, quality score is determined by the relevance of your ad to your website and your use of keywords.
+This shows the position of the ad on the page and is calculated by many factors, including the amount you bid for the ad and the ad’s quality score.
+As mentioned earlier, your ad’s quality score is determined by the relevance of your ad to your website and your use of keywords.

 Although setting up a PPC campaign on Adwords is relatively simple, there are some common mistakes that beginners often make.
 Luckily, we’re here to tell you what they are, so you can avoid them and create a successful campaign.
 One of the most common mistakes newcomers to PPC make is going for the top keywords.
 The most popular or general keywords might seem relevant, but competition for them will be so high that smaller businesses are unlikely to get a look in.
 Instead, choose long-tail keywords that are far more specific, such as “size 10 white football boots” instead of “football boots”.

 Another common mistake is failing to update your ad text.
-You should be constantly optimising and updating your ads to make them as relevant and engaging as possible.
+You should constantly be optimising and updating your ads to make them as relevant and engaging as possible.
 Simply creating an ad and then leaving it for months will not yield great results.
-The same goes for updating your keywords according to which are performing well and which are not.
+The same goes for updating your keywords according to the ones performing well and the ones that are not.
 You should also make use of the ‘negative keywords’ feature, which allows you to filter out search terms that Google may think are relevant to your ad but actually are not.
 For example, if you sell men’s jackets but not formal jackets, you can make ‘formal’ a negative keyword, so that your ad doesn’t show up when someone searches for ‘men’s formal jackets’.